TASMANIAN POETRY 1860s-1800s

-Thomas Nevin’s father, John Nevin (1808-1887) was an accomplished poet.
-Three poems (to date) have been located in Australian libraries.
-Although he died peacefully in his garden overlooking the Lady Franklin Museum at Kangaroo Valley, Hobart in 1887, he had already suffered the loss of both daughters – Rebecca Jane in 1865, and Mary Ann in 1878 – as well as his wife, their mother Mary Nevin (1810-1875).
-He married again in 1879, and died mercifully four years before the death from typhoid fever of his youngest child, William John Nevin (1851-1891).
+Thomas Nevin’s father, John Nevin snr (1808-1887) was an accomplished poet.
+Three poems (to date) have been located in Australian libraries, and one published in the press.
+Although he died peacefully in his garden overlooking the Lady Franklin Museum at Kangaroo Valley, Hobart in 1887, he had already suffered the loss of both daughters – Rebecca Jane in 1865, and Mary Ann in 1879 – as well as his wife, their mother Mary Nevin (1810-1875).
+He married again in 1879, and died mercifully four years before the death from typhoid fever of his youngest child, Constable John (William John aka Jack) Nevin (1851-1891).
 The last remaining child, his eldest and first-born son, photographer Thomas J. Nevin (1842-1923), survived them all by decades.

 TAHO Ref: NS434/1/155